cncf/k8s-conformance/terms-conditions/Certified_Kubernetes_Terms.md

 _Changes to Qualifying Offerings_.
 The self-testing process and permission to use the Certified Kubernetes Marks and Participant Kubernetes Combinations are intended for a specific version of a Qualifying Offering.
 If a Participant subsequently modifies a Qualifying Offering, and The Linux Foundation determines or is informed that the Qualifying Offering no longer conforms to the compatibility tests set forth in the Certification Guide or to users’ expectations for Qualifying Offerings, then upon written notice from The Linux Foundation the Participant must again successfully pass the corresponding self-tests and submit to CNCF a copy of the new self-testing results generated by the testing evaluation program within 30 days following such notice.
 Otherwise, the Participant’s permitted usage time period will be deemed expired and will be subject to the requirements to remove the Certified Kubernetes Marks and Participant Kubernetes Combinations set forth herein.

 _Conformance Time Period; Later Versions of Kubernetes_.
-A Participant’s permission to use the Certified Kubernetes Marks and Participant Kubernetes Combinations with its Qualifying Offerings is time-limited, if the Participant does not continue to ensure that it passes the self-tests for subsequent versions of Kubernetes.
+A Participant’s permission to use the Certified Kubernetes Marks and Participant Kubernetes Combinations with its Qualifying Offerings is time-limited.
+The Certified Kubernetes Marks and Participant Kubernetes Combinations may be used with a Qualifying Offering for a particular version of Kubernetes (e.g., Kubernetes x.y) until the later of:

-The Certified Kubernetes Marks and Participant Kubernetes Combinations may be used with a Qualifying Offering for a particular version of Kubernetes (e.g., Kubernetes x.y) until 12 months after the release date of Kubernetes x.y.
+* 12 months after the release date of Kubernetes x.y, or
+* 9 months after the release date of the next minor release (e.g., Kubernetes x.y+1).

-However, as long as a Participant’s Qualifying Offering continues to pass the self-tests for subsequent versions of Kubernetes (and the Participant otherwise continues to abide by the terms of the Conformance Program), then the Participant may also continue to use the Certified Kubernetes Marks and Participant Kubernetes Combinations with any prior version of Kubernetes for which the offering was a Qualifying Offering.
+However, notwithstanding the time limits above, the Participant may also continue to use the Certified Kubernetes Marks and Participant Kubernetes Combinations for any prior version of Kubernetes for which the offering was a Qualifying Offering, for so long as (1) the offering continues to be a Qualifying Offering for each subsequent version of Kubernetes; (2) the Qualifying Offering with the subsequent version of Kubernetes is made generally available to users of the prior version; and (3) the Participant otherwise continues to abide by the terms of the Conformance Program.

 Example: A Participant’s Qualifying Offering passed the self-tests for Kubernetes v1.9.
-Over the next two years, the Participant continued to ensure that the Qualifying Offering passed the self-tests for subsequent Kubernetes versions through the then-current latest version, Kubernetes v1.12, and timely submitted the passing self-testing results to CNCF for each new version.
-Because the Participant has ensured ongoing conformance with later versions, the Participant may continue to use the applicable Certified Kubernetes Marks with the Qualifying Offering for Kubernetes 1.9, even though the 12 month time limit described above has expired.
+Over the next two years, the Participant continued to ensure that passing self-tests for the Qualifying Offering were submitted to and accepted by CNCF for subsequent Kubernetes versions through the then-current version, Kubernetes v1.12.
+The Participant may continue to use the applicable Certified Kubernetes Marks with the Qualifying Offering for Kubernetes 1.9, even though the time limit described above for v1.9 has expired.

 _Removal of Certified Kubernetes Marks and Participant Kubernetes Combinations at End of Participation_.
 After the expiration of the permitted usage time period (if the Participant does not continue to ensure that it passes the self-tests for subsequent versions of Kubernetes) or other termination of participation in the Conformance Program, a Participant may no longer use the Certified Kubernetes Marks or Participant Kubernetes Combinations in new materials, and must remove the Certified Kubernetes Marks and Participant Kubernetes Combinations from existing marketing materials and websites within 30 days.